Toyota 86: Hakone Edition

-In July 2024, Toyota announced the GR86 Hakone Edition for the 2025 model year in North America.
+On 12 July 2024, Toyota announced the GR86 Hakone Edition for the 2025 model year in North America.
 Like the 2020 86 Hakone Edition that preceded it, the GR86 Hakone Edition pays tribute to the Hakone Turnpike in Japan.
-It is offered in a single colour, Ridge Green, and limited to 860 units.
+It is offered in a single colour, Ridge Green with tan leather seats and satin bronze wheels, and limited to 860 units.

-Yuzu Edition
+Yuzu Edition/Yellow Limited

 In April 2025, Toyota announced the Yuzu Edition for the 2026 model year in North America.
 The exclusive colour, Yuzu Yellow, is a nod to the Scion FR-S Release Series 1.0.
 Like the previous three limited editions, the Yuzu Edition is limited to 860 units.

+In Japan, Toyota announced the "Yellow Limited" in September 2025.
+The Yellow Limited is based on the RZ grade with the addition of yellow stitching in the cabin, grey wheels, Brembo brakes and Sachs shock absorbers.
+It is limited to 300 units.